stephanosterburg/stephanosterburg.github.io/_posts/2019-04-07-text_classification_part_3.md

 The dataset used for that project is an already [polished and fairly large corpus](https://github.com/several27/FakeNewsCorpus) by Maciej Szpakowski.

-> This is an open source dataset composed of millions of news articles mostly scraped from a curated list of 1001 domains from http://www.opensources.co/.
+> This is an open source dataset composed of millions of news articles mostly scraped from a curated list of 1001 domains from opensources.co.
 Because the list does not contain any reliable websites, additionally NYTimes and Webhose English News Articles articles have been included to balance the classes better.
 The dataset is still work in progress, and for now, the public version includes only 9,408,908 articles (745 out of 1001 domains).

 The available data has more than 26GB on disk when we unzip the file and more than 75GB in RAM using pandas.
 For that reason, I considered using [dask](https://dask.org/).
 However, loading the CSV file ended in a ParserError (`Error tokenizing data.
 C error: EOF inside string starting at row 63`) and apparently, this is a [known problem](https://stackoverflow.com/q/45752805/5983691) with dask's read_csv if the file contains a newline character between quotes.